 2 tablespoons vegetable oil

-Carrots and potatoes, cut up
+Carrots and potatoes, or parsnips, turnips, whatever floats your boat, cut up

 Season the outside of the roast on both sides with salt, pepper and garlic powder.
 Set your pressure cooker to brown and add oil.
 When hot, brown your chuck roast on both sides.
 Remove the roast and add onions and celery to the pot.
 Saute, veg, but you don’t have to.
 Add the tomatoes with their juice, cola, broth, and spaghetti sauce mix.
 Stir well until mix is dissolved.